iamanilk1/aws-multi-tier-login-terraform/README.md

-# Scenario 2: Multi-Tier Simple login application
+# Multi-Tier Simple login application

 **🌐 You can browse the website at https://www.iamanilk.space**

-**Note: Due to domain cost considerations, a single domain was used for testing all scenarios.
-Currently, all three scenarios are offline, but each can be fully deployed using the provided Terraform scripts.**
+# Currently the project is down, but it can be fully recreated using this Terraform code

 ## Overview
 Deploy a scalable Simple Login web application with frontend, backend API, and MySQL database on AWS using Terraform.
 Features multi-tier architecture with Auto Scaling Groups, Application Load Balancer with path-based routing, and secure HTTPS access via custom domain.